-LECTURE, 3 HOURS; LAB, 3 HOURS This basic course covers the themes of biology.
+This basic course covers the themes of cell biology, genetics, ecology, evolution, and human biology.
 It promotes an appreciation for the unification and interdependence of all life.
 Meets general studies core requirement in Nature.
 It is not applicable for biology majors.